ITI/mrnes/docs/mrnes.md

     Groups     []string
     Model      string
     Cores      int
+    Accel			 map[string]string
     Interfaces []*IntrfcFrame
 }
 ```

-The sole difference is its inclusion of a `Cores` attribute to allow a user say more about the CPU's capabilities than just the Model identifier.
+The sole difference is its inclusion of a `Cores` attribute to allow a user say more about the CPU's capabilities than just the Model identifier, and inclusion of a `Accel`dictionary to describe the presence of on-board hardware accelerators on the endpoint.

 **mrnes** models may use the general Endpt structure for a variety of devices that are similar in that they have interfaces, and cores, but may have additional user-specified functionality that depends on refinement of their description.
 So we offer six constructors for Endpts that differ only in a tag they include to classify the Endpt as being a 'Host', 'Node', 'Sensor', 'Srvr', 'EUD', or have no constructor at all.
 Each constructor accepts as argument a name, a CPU model, and a number of cores.
 The default name constructed in each case differs according to the type.